 - Help you build a strong defence strategy tailored to your case.

-Early legal intervention can prevent procedural missteps, such as missing deadlines or submitting incomplete documents, which could weaken your position.
-Engaging experienced lawyers, such as those at Tembusu Law, ensures your case is handled with professionalism and care from the outset.
+Early legal intervention can prevent procedural missteps, such as missed deadlines or incomplete submissions, which could weaken your position.
+Engaging experienced lawyers, such as those at Tembusu Law, ensures your case is handled professionally and with care from the outset.

 3. Avoid Contacting The Victim